kgryte/pranav-qs-blog/README.md

 <figure style="text-align:center">
 	<img src="/posts/implement-lapack-routines-in-stdlib/flip_and_rotate_stride_tricks.png" alt="Schematics illustrating the use of stride manipulation to create flipped and rotated views of matrix elements stored in linear memory" style="position:relative,left:15%,width:70%"/>
 	<figcaption>
-		Figure TODO: a) Given a 3-by-3 matrix stored in column-major order, one can manipulate the strides of the leading and trailing dimensions to create views in which matrix elements along one or more axes are accessed in reverse order. b) Using similar stride manipulation, one can create views in which matrix elements are rotated relative storage order.
+		Figure TODO: a) Given a 3-by-3 matrix stored in column-major order, one can manipulate the strides of the leading and trailing dimensions to create views in which matrix elements along one or more axes are accessed in reverse order. b) Using similar stride manipulation, one can create rotated views of matrix elements relative to their arrangement within linear memory.
 	</figcaption>
 </figure>